dch133/Social-Media-App/README.md

 Implemented backend REST API server with Node.js and Express and cloud functions on Firebase

+To log in: make any email you want and password longer than 4 characters

+Working Sample Account: userx@email.com, 123456

 Features:
 - Make posts, like them and add comments
 - user login, sign up, and authentication